 There’s a major issue here.
 Oftentimes, a prospective client will place a two-page marketing brochure or a safety data sheet into either an MS Word or Excel file, deceiving the translation firm into giving them a free translation of a real project.
 Language translation firms are leery of “free sample translation” requests.
 Sadly, this practice goes on quite often.

 RFI’s and RFP’s are part of a far more in-depth vetting process.
-This method is best for companies with multiple divisions, or complex needs in very technical industries.
+This method is best for companies with multiple divisions or complex needs in very technical industries.
 Many companies control their marketing, website, software; technical and legal translation needs through a single internal entity.

 Side note; it’s best for all companies to make use of a coordinated translation effort.
 If the marketing and technical publication departments collaborate on awarding contract(s) to translation firm(s), their combined synergies may result in cost and resource savings.

 Another method some companies have started to utilize is the “paid sample translation”.
 The prospective client has vetted the translation firm through their questions, looking into the background of the firm, salespersons LinkedIn profile, Twitter and other accounts.
 This method isn’t just about the quality of the translation but additionally the functionality of the translation firm.
-Now can the translation firm put their reputation where their mouth is?
+Now can the translation firm put its reputation where their mouth is?

 The following are two examples of the “Paid Sample Translations”: